 Topics include vectors, trigonometric functions and their graphs, identities, exponential and logarithmic functions and equations, radical equations, equations with rational exponents, dimension of a circle, velocity, sine and cosine graphs, complex number in polar and rectangular form, trigonometric equations, conic sections, and analysis of statistical data.
 Emphasis will be on the application of skills to technical problems.
 Lecture.
-Credits: 4.
-Prerequisite(s): 1080411500 College Technical Math 1 (D- or better).
+Credits: 4.Prerequisite: 1080411500 College Technical Math 1 (D- or better).

-10-804-123-00 Math with Business Applications

-Covers real numbers, basic operations, linear equations, proportions with one variable, percent, simple interest, compound interest, annuity, applying math concepts to the purchasing/buying/selling processes, and basic statistics with business and consumer applications.
+10-804-123-00 Math with Business Applications Covers real numbers, basic operations, linear equations, proportions with one variable, percent, simple interest, compound interest, annuity, applying math concepts to the purchasing/buying/selling processes, and basic statistics with business and consumer applications.
 Lecture.
-Credits: 3.
-Accuplacer Algebra score >= 35 or ACT Math score >= 18 purchasing/buying/selling processes, and basic statistics with business and consumer applications.
+Credits: 3.Prerequisite: Accuplacer Algebra score >=35 or ACT Mathematics score >=18.

+10-804-123-C00 Math with Business Applications Covers real numbers, basic operations, linear equations, proportions with one variable, percent, simple interest, compound interest, annuity, applying math concepts to the purchasing/buying/selling processes, and basic statistics with business and consumer applications.
 Lecture.
-Credits: 3.
-Accuplacer Algebra score >= 35 or ACT Math score >= 18
+Credits: 3.Prerequisite: Accuplacer Algebra score >=35 or ACT Mathematics score >=18.

-10-804-123-C00 Math with Business Applications

-Covers real numbers, basic operations, linear equations, proportions with one variable, percent, simple interest, compound interest, annuity, applying math concepts to the

 10-804-123-C01 Math with Business Applications A The student will build the tools needed for analyzing real life scenarios in the business world.
 Topics to be covered include basic mathematical operations, linear equations with one variable, proportions, and applications involving percentages.
 Lecture.
-Credits:

-1. Accuplacer Algebra score >= 35 or ACT Math score >= 18
+Credits: 1.Prerequisite: Accuplacer Algebra score >=35 or ACT Mathematics score >=18.

-10-804-123-C02 Math with Business Applications B

-The student will use the tools developed in "Computations with Basic Mathematic Operations Needed in Business" to solve problems related to finance.
+10-804-123-C02 Math with Business Applications B The student will use the tools developed in "Computations with Basic Mathematic Operations Needed in Business" to solve problems related to finance.
 Topics to be covered include simple and compound interest, loans, and annuities.
 Lecture.
-Credits: 1.
-Accuplacer Algebra score >= 35 or ACT Math score >= 18
+Credits: 1.Prerequisite: Accuplacer Algebra score >=35 or ACT Mathematics score >=18.

-10-804-123-C03 Math with Business Applications C

-The student will use the tools developed in "Computations with Basic Mathematic Operations Needed in Business" to solve problems involved in making basic business decisions.
+10-804-123-C03 Math with Business Applications C The student will use the tools developed in "Computations with Basic Mathematic Operations Needed in Business" to solve problems involved in making basic business decisions.
 Topics to be studied include the mathematics involved in the purchasing and selling of products, depreciation, and basic statistics related to business.
 Lecture.
-Credits: 1.
-Accuplacer Algebra score >= 35 or ACT Math score >= 18
+Credits: 1.Prerequisite: Accuplacer Algebra score >=35 or ACT Mathematics score >=18.